 Scrutineer · Vendor risk

-Vendor security assessment that returns a scored verdict
+Vendor security assessment software: a platform that returns a scored verdict

 A vendor security assessment is supposed to answer one question: is this vendor safe enough to trust with our data and systems?
 Too often it produces a 200-row questionnaire that no one fully reads and a yes that nobody can defend.
 Scrutineer turns the assessment into a scored, evidence-backed verdict you can actually stand behind.